-When upgrading or refurbishing your windows most councils and conservation officers would ask that you renovate your windows where possible, saving as much of the original window.
+When upgrading or refurbishing your windows, most councils and conservation officers would ask that you renovate your windows where possible, saving as much of the original window.
 Upgrading is nearly always preferable to replacement.
-We’ve helped many listed property owners through the planning application process – providing our window-by-window survey, our recommendations and any drawings or specifications needed to help the councils understand the work that will be undertaken.
+We’ve helped many listed property owners through the planning application process.
+We provide:

-When embarking renovation of a Listed property it’s useful to research as much as you can.
-We’ve gathered a list of resources that you may find helpful:
+When embarking renovation of a listed property, it’s useful to carry out as much research as possible.
+At Ventrolla, we’ve put together a list of resources that you may find helpful:

-If you own a listed property and are thinking of renovating the period windows we always recommend you speak with your local conservation officer first to check if you require Listed Building Consent or Planning Permission before any work commences.
-We can then provide a window-by-window quotation detailing the work required, plus any accompanying documentation your planning officer may wish to see.
+If you own a listed property and are thinking of renovating the period windows, we always recommend you speak to your local conservation officer first.
+Check with them if you require Listed Building Consent or Planning Permission before any work commences.
+We can then provide a window‐by‐window quotation detailing the work required, plus any accompanying documentation your planning officer may wish to see.

-Your planning officer will want to know the details about your planned window renovation project – Ventrolla’s service includes the following:
+Your planning officer will want to know the details of your planned window renovation project – Ventrolla’s service includes the following:

 - Sash window units are carefully removed from the window frame